Breaking Ground 2008 - 2009

 A family crisis ensues when a mysterious girl appears in Jacob Thomas' quirky repair shop.
 She's blue — literally and figuratively — and as she attempts to "come clean," the relationships around her are thrown into chaos.
 Things left unsaid begin to fester and rot, and she proves she might be the only one who knows how to fix what's long been broken.
 Thomas Repair is the result of a commission from the Huntington's Stanford Calderwood Fund for New American Plays.

 Melia Bensussen is the recipient of an Obie Award for Outstanding Direction.
-Her Huntington credits include the upcoming Awake and Sing (2014), as well as The Luck of the Irish (2012) and Circle Mirror Transformation (2010).
-Her directing credits include work with Merrimack Repertory Theatre, Actors' Shakespeare Project, La Jolla Playhouse, Baltimore Centerstage, Hartford Stage, Oregon Shakespeare Festival, New York Shakespeare Festival, MCC Theater, Primary Stages, Long Wharf Theatre, Actors Theatre of Louisville, and People's Light and Theatre Company, where she received a Barrymore Award nomination for Best Direction, and many others.
+Her Huntington credits include A Doll's House, Awake and Sing!, Luck of the Irish, and Circle Mirror Transformation.
+Other directing credits include work with Sleeping Weazel, Actors’ Shakespeare Project, Merrimack Repertory Theatre, La Jolla Playhouse, Baltimore Center Stage, Hartford Stage, Oregon Shakespeare Festival, New York Shakespeare Festival, MCC Theater, Primary Stages, Long Wharf Theatre, Actors Theatre of Louisville, People’s Light and Theatre Company (Barrymore Award nomination for Best Direction), and many others.
 She has received two Directing Awards from the Princess Grace Foundation, including their top honor, the Statuette Award for Sustained Excellence in Directing.
-Her edition of the Langston Hughes translation of Garcia Lorca's Blood Wedding is published by Theatre Communications Group.
-She is featured in Women Stage Directors Speak, by Rebecca Daniels, and also in Nancy Taylor's Women Direct Shakespeare.
-Her essay on The Merchant of Venice was also published by TCG in Jews, Theatre, Performance in an Intercultural Context.
-Ms. Bensussen is chair of the performing arts department at Emerson College.
+Her edition of Langston Hughes’ translation of Garcia Lorca’s Blood Wedding is published by Theatre Communications Group, and she is featured in Women Stage Directors Speak, by Rebecca Daniels, in Nancy Taylor’s Women Direct Shakespeare, and in Jews, Theatre, Performance in an Intercultural Context.
+Ms. Bensussen is chair of the performing arts department at Emerson College, and serves as chair of the arts advisory board for the Princess Grace Foundation.

 by Nathan Louis Jackson